GitHub

 Auto Gain Simulation

 Uses the same LUFS/True Peak analysis as Rekordbox.
-Calculates maximum safe gain to hit optimal ceiling without clipping.
+Calculates maximum safe gain to hit optimal ceiling.

 ๐Ÿ’พ